googlefonts/gf-docs/Spec/README.md

 - Fonts can be built on any platform since we use opensource tools
 - Projects are kept in version control
 - We fix issues before upgrading
-- We use CI ([Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)) for build and testing purposes.
+- We use CI ([Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)) for build and testing purposes, [applied to fonts](https://simoncozens.github.io/tdd-for-otl/)
 - We have testers with font domain knowledge

 #### How we achieve this